anima-wg/brski-cloud/anima-brski-cloud.md

 The absence of a Retry-After header indicates to the Pledge not to attempt again.
 The Pledge MUST restart the bootstrapping process from the beginning.

-A Pledge with some kind of indicator (such as a screen or LED) SHOULD consider all 4xx and 5xx errors to be a bootstrapping failure, and indicate this to the operator.
+A Pledge with some kind of indicator (such as a screen or LED) SHOULD consider all 4xx and 5xx errors to be a bootstrapping failure, and indicate this.

 If the Cloud Registrar successfully determines ownership, then it MUST take one of the following actions: